The 2012 Olympic opening ceremony is only 32 days away and preparation is well underway. Exciting times!

 The last and most frustrating part of the Olympic preparation is that the Olympic committee has closed Dorney Lake to the public.
 I understand why they have closed Dorney Lake but the closure really cramps my style.

 First, I can no longer walk Dexter at Dorney Lake.
 Second, no one else can walk their dog(s) at Dorney Lake.
 Therefore, everyone who once walked their dog(s) at Dorney Lake has migrated a half-mile north to Dorney Reach where I primarily walk Dexter.
-More dogs equal more opportunity for Dexter to be a bully which equals more stressful dog walks.
+More dogs equal more opportunities for Dexter to be a bully which equals more stressful dog walks.

 Not only has the dog walking traffic at Dorney Reach increased but so has the cycle traffic because they have added a cycle route to Dorney Lake.
 Bicycles are like horses to Dexter.
 When he sees a bike barreling toward us, he runs toward the bike and then stops in front of the bike.